artsy/artsy.github.io/_posts/2016-10-10-Help!-I'm-becoming-Post-Junior.md

 - Study ES6, GraphQL, React, Relay, Redux, Angular 2, Flow, TypeScript, Carte Blanche, Webpack & Babel.
 - Get a company account on [Egghead][31] - give yourself a timetable on work time to spend 30+ minutes once a week watching videos from it.
-- Explore VS Code,Safari Web Inspector and Web Storm as different ways of doing the same thing, but with more tooling.
+- Explore VS Code, Safari Web Inspector and Web Storm as different ways of doing the same thing, but with more tooling.

 [1]:	https://ashfurrow.com/blog/normalizing-struggle/
 [2]:	/blog/2015/04/03/artsy-engineering-compensation-framework/